flaviotsf/flaviotsf.github.io/_posts/2013-01-01-Education-Redesign.md

 *Adding a program to your cart is easy!*

 ![Facilitator Search](/public/edu-fac-search.png)
-*Among other things, we allow to search for facilitators.*
+*Among other things, we allow searching for facilitators.*

 ![Detail Page](/public/edu-detail.png)
 *Our program detail page.
 We used [static Google Maps images](https://developers.google.com/maps/documentation/staticmaps/) to show the location while